luckyrose89/Jobbatical-clone/README.md

 # Jobbatical-clone
-Clone the [jobbatical](https://jobbatical.com/) website as part of Chingu Voyage project
+Clone the [jobbatical](https://jobbatical.com/) website as part of [Chingu Voyage](https://github.com/Chingu-cohorts/Chingu-dev-adventures)

-1-Jobbatical.html contains the original site's home page source code for reference

-2- The index.html file contains the clone's HTML structure

-3- The Css folder contains bootstrap style sheets and a custom-style css
+The MERN stack (MongoDB, Express, React, Node) is used for this project with hot reloading enabled for both client side and server side modules in development

 ## Demo
 Coming soon